How to Choose the Right Major

 A major is the subject area one studies to earn a college degree.
-With the high cost of college tuition, it is imperative to choose one wisely.
-Some students enter college with the occupation they want to pursue in mind and choose a major based on that career objective.
+With the high cost of college tuition, it is imperative to choose your major wisely.
+Some students enter college knowing what occupation they want to pursue and choose a major based on that career objective.
 Others don't have a clear career path and study a subject that will give them the skills they need to pursue a variety of occupations or obtain the foundation they need to get a graduate degree.

 Choosing a Major Based on Your Career Objective

 An occupation may require a degree in a specific major.
 For example, to become an accountant, you would have to major in accounting; or to become a physical therapist, your major would be physical therapy.
 These areas of study teach skills that are essential to performing these jobs.

 For other occupations, students have more leeway in what they can study, but there are limitations.
 To be an actuary, for instance, one can major in mathematics, actuarial science, business, or statistics.
 Aspiring conservationists also have a variety of choices, including biology, agronomy, agricultural science, or rangeland management.